andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/get-social-with-swift-posting-to-facebook-and-twitter.md

 ### Wrapping up

 As you can see, integrating social media sharing capability into your app has never been easier.
-Now, in this guide, I didn&#8217;t explicitly go over how to create posts for Twitter, but it&#8217;s as simple as switching `SLServiceTypeFacebook` to `SLServiceTypeTwitter`.
-The example I&#8217;ve provided with this guide does include code for Twitter, so feel free to [download the full project over at GitHub][1]!
+Now, in this guide, I didn't explicitly go over how to create posts for Twitter, but it's as simple as switching `SLServiceTypeFacebook` to `SLServiceTypeTwitter`.
+The example I've provided with this guide does include code for Twitter, so feel free to [download the full project over at GitHub][1]!

 <a name="share" class="jump-target"></a>